slchangtw/slchangtw.github.io/content/posts/20240217_samconfig_lambda.md

 # Lambda template configuration

-The `template.yaml` file located in the root directory of the project contains the configuration used by AWS CloudFormation to set up Lambda function.
+The `template.yaml` file located in the root directory of the project contains the configuration used by AWS CloudFormation, which is a service to set up Lambda function.
 The file is written in YAML format and contains the following sections:

 ```yaml
 # A